 What is in Pro:

-• Custom branding on the client app, welcome emails, and printed plans
+- Custom branding on the client app, branded client emails, and printed plans

 There's a category of freemium software that puts genuinely essential features behind a paywall and dares users to function without them.
 We've tried to build the opposite.
 The free tier is enough to actually run an early coaching practice.
 Pro is a real upgrade for coaches who have a real reason to upgrade.
 Both make sense on their own terms.